2007 Zasyadko mine disaster: Causes and investigation

-The accident was caused by a methane explosion located more than 1000 m below ground level.
+A methane explosion occurred more than 1000 m below ground level.

 The Zasyadko Mine is considered one of the most dangerous coal mines in the world, An independent mining expert recently claimed that the company management, linked to a powerful local clan, interferes with hazard-measuring equipment on a permanent basis, in order to present underground situation as being within the safety standards, and so to prevent production from closure by the government inspectors.
 President Viktor Yushchenko blamed the cabinet for failing to “implement safe mining practices” in the coal industry.
 A criminal investigation is also underway.

 Government reaction

-Families of the deceased miners will receive compensations totaling ₴100,000, (approx. $ USD) which constitutes part of the ₴15 million that the Government of Ukraine had set aside for renovation of the mine to prevent future accidents from happening.
+Families of the deceased miners were to receive compensations totaling ₴100,000, (approx. $ USD) which constitutes part of the ₴15 million that the Government of Ukraine had set aside for renovation of the mine to prevent future accidents from happening.

 On November 19, 2007, President Viktor Yushchenko signed a decree that calls for investigation into Zasyadko mine disaster as well as prevention of such disasters in the future.
 The President also signed a decree making November 20 a Day of National Mourning.

-Mining accidents trend
+Mining incidents trend

-Within the past decade, the frequency of mining accidents has increased in the Donbas coal region.
+Within the decade leading up to the explosion, the frequency of mining incidents has increased in the Donbas coal region.
 The Zasyadko mine accident is the deadliest ever accident in Ukraine, surpassing the Barakova Mine accident in 2000, which killed at least 80 workers.

 The Zasyadko Mine, Ukraine's largest and most equipped mine, employs 10,000 people and produces up to 10,000 tons of coal per day.
 Prior to this, four previous major mining accidents at the mine had killed a total of 148 workers combined.

-Recurring accidents
+Recurring incidents

 Twelve days later, on December 1, 2007, at 5:55 local time another methane explosion happened in the same mine section injuring 52 miners.

-After this, at 21:20 local time on December 2, another explosion occurred, killing at least 5 workers and injuring 30 more.
+After this, at 21:20 local time on December 2, another explosion occurred, killing at least five workers and injuring 30 more.